nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_CREATE_ANIMAL.md

 Make the new function importable into the main module.

 1. In `views/__init__.py`, import the create function.
-1. In the main module, add `create_animal` to the list of functions being imported from the `animals` package.
+1. In the main module, add `create_animal` to the list of functions being imported from the `views` package.

 ## Create a New Animal